c-vandenberg/aizynthfinder-project/expansion-policies/README.md

   </div>
 <br>

-Another characteristic of RNNs that distinguishes them from FNNs is that they **share parameters across each layer of the network**:
+Another characteristic of RNNs that distinguishes them from FNNs is that they **share parameters across each time step within a layer, and across each layer of the network**:
-* While FNNs have **different weights across each node**, RNNs **share the same weight parameter within each layer of the network**.
+* While FNNs have **different weights across each node**, RNNs **share the same weight parameter within each each time step and layer of the network**.
 * That said, while the weight parameter is shared across layers, the weights are **still adjusted through the processes of backpropagation and gradient descent** to **facilitate reinforcement learning**.
 Though as we will see later, the **backpropagation strategy employed by RNNs is different** to the standard backpropagation used by FNNs.

 ### 2.4.1 Recurrent Neural Network Architecture